omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

 - **HTTP Request Security:** Production-ready simplified secure implementation with HTTPS-only, domain allowlist (admin-managed via Settings page, must be non-empty for execution), no redirects, 5MB/10s limits.
 Conversation state context stores HTTP results under `context.http[nodeId]` with schema `{ status, statusText, data, mappedVariables, error, executedAt }`.
 Mapped variables are also merged into root context for workflow continuity and {{variable}} substitution.
 - **Webhook Message Validation (Nov 2025):** Critical fix implemented to prevent entry node triggers from system events.
 Webhook handler now strictly validates inbound messages by checking for actual text content or button replies before processing.
 This prevents WHAPI status updates, delivery receipts, and other system events from incorrectly triggering first-message-of-day logic and sending unwanted entry node messages.
 - **HTTP Request Node Test Button (Nov 2025):** Added test functionality to HTTP Request nodes allowing users to test their API configuration before saving workflows.
 Test button executes the HTTP request with current configuration and displays results including status, response data, mapped variables, and errors.
 Note: Timeout conversion between UI (seconds) and execution (milliseconds) is handled in test endpoint only.
+- **Chat Widget Location Control (Nov 2025):** Admins can now control where the Tawk.to chat widget appears via Settings tab.
+Two options: "Show on All Pages" (homepage + dashboard) or "Show on Homepage Only" (landing page only, excludes dashboard).
+ChatWidget component dynamically loads/unloads Tawk.to script based on setting and current route.
+Proper cleanup removes all Tawk DOM elements and resets window state when widget should be hidden.

 ## External Dependencies
 - **WHAPI Partner API (https://manager.whapi.cloud):** Used for channel management.